"If you do not intentionally include, you unintentionally exclude."

 70% of people who work at Google are men and there is a severe underrepresentation of African American and Hispanics in their workforce.

+When a company supports diversity and inclusion, they are actively fighting against discrimination and prejudices.
 Lack of diversity is a problem that roots itself in hiring/recruiting biases and the effects are directly felt by both companies and universities.
 Hiring from diverse talent pools assures that companies are hiring candidates qualified and best suited for their roles allowing for company growth.
 Unbiased hiring should be at the forefront of your business.
 You not only need candidates with the skills necessary to do the job, but you also need people that are motivated, passionate, and ready to contribute to your company's culture.
 Bias, whether intentional or unconscious, can cause hiring managers to overlook the most qualified and best-suited candidates for the job.
 If companies don’t hire candidates from diverse backgrounds, they are less likely to adapt and innovate.

 A bias is a snap decision, one which happens before you’re even aware a decision has been made.
 So what creates these biases?
 Here are 3 examples of what is creating biases in the recruiting/hiring processes: